|

 2b.
 Add your account settings and Routine Request types

-Step 2 of the onboarding checklist, 'Go to Settings', will direct you to Routine Requests > Settings, where you can edit the General and Advanced Settings to configure your practice details, Routine Requests services/request types, costs, practitioners and terms and conditions.
+Step 2 of the onboarding checklist, 'Go to Settings', will take you to Routine Requests > Settings, where you can configure your practice details, request types, costs, practitioners, and terms and conditions.

 Under General settings, you can: